 Challenge number Detail of challenge 1 Early and regular phonics assessments and observations indicate disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-Last year on entry to Reception pupil premium children knew an average of 3.4 sounds compared to 6.2 for all pupils.
 2 Baseline assessment and observations in the Early Years indicate that children from disadvantaged backgrounds have poorer speech, language and communication skills than their non-disadvantaged peers.
 22% of children receiving SALT support were children eligible for pupil premium last year.
-The Language Link assessment in Reception indicated the average percentile ranking for pupil premium children was 32 in September 2021 and 27 in 2022.
+The Language Link assessment in Reception (Sept 2024) indicated the average standardised score for children eligible for pupil premium to be 93.
 3 Summative assessment across KS1 and KS2 in Reading, Writing and Maths indicates that fewer disadvantaged children attain the expected levels compared to their peers.
 Tracking of attainment also evidences that disadvantaged children struggle to make the same level of progress as non- disadvantaged children.
 Fewer disadvantaged children in KS1 achieved the expected standard in Writing and Maths compared to non-disadvantaged.
-50% of disadvantaged achieved the expected level in Reading, Writing and Maths compared to 60% of all children.
+In 2024 38% of disadvantaged achieved the expected level in Reading, Writing and Maths compared to 62% of all children.
+There was a similar picture in KS2 where 55% of PP children achieved the expected standard in Reading, Writing and Maths compared 74% of non-PP children.
 4 Social and emotional assessment tools used in school, including Thrive Online and RCADS (Revised Child Anxiety and Depression Scale) have identified a social, emotional and mental health issues for a number of disadvantaged children.
-School have seen an increase in the referrals for individual support with pupil premium children making up 25% of the 60 children being supported last academic year.
+School have seen an increase in the referrals for individual support with 52% of our pupil premium children (35) being supported last academic year.
 5 Our attendance data for the past 3 years indicates that attendance among disadvantaged children has been between 2% and 5% lower than non-disadvantaged children.
-Attendance data for 2021-22 shows pupil premium children's attendance was 92.7% compared to the whole school attendance of 95.6%.
+Attendance data for 2023-24 shows pupil premium children's attendance was 93% compared to the whole school attendance of 96%.